BananaPuppy/SmeltTouch/README.md

 # Smelt Touch

 Adds the enchantment **Smelt Touch** for minecraft tools.<br>
-When it is applied, drops from blocks mined are automagically smelted!
+When it is applied, drops from blocks mined are automagically smelted!<br>
-*Non-Vanilla furnace recipes are supported!*
+*Non-Vanilla furnace recipes are supported!*<br>

 ### Feature Requests & Issues
 [GitHub Issue Tracker](https://github.com/BananaPuppy/VariantFurnaces/issues/new/choose)<br>